tinne26/kage-desk/docs/tutorials/intro/09_loops.md

 }
 ```

-And where `CellHeight` and `CellWidth` are constants declared like this:
+Where `CellHeight` and `CellWidth` are constants declared in the following way:
 ```Golang
 const CellWidth  float = 12.0 // must be at least 1
 const CellHeight float = 12.0 // must be at least 1
 ```

+Try to write the pixelator effect by yourself!

 <details>
 <summary>Click to show the solution</summary>